Florida Airways: History

-Florida Airways was a pioneer airline operating on the CAM (Commercial Air Mail) routes that subsidized early air commerce through airmail contracts.
-Florida Airways secured the CAM-10 route between Miami and Atlanta.
-On September 15, 1926 a Florida Airways mail flight on the Tampa - Jacksonville - Atlanta route becomes the first commercial flight to land at Candler Field (forerunner to Atlanta International Airport).
-Passenger revenue was too low or sparse to solely support an airline.
-Florida Airways charged $60 for a one way Miami to Jacksonville Ticket in 1926.
-The number of passengers for 1926 totaled 939.
+Florida Airways had been a pioneer airline operating on the CAM (Commercial Air Mail) routes that subsidized early air commerce through airmail contracts, securing the CAM-10 route between Miami and Atlanta.
+On September 15, 1926, its mail delivery on the Tampa-Jacksonville-Atlanta route became the first commercial flight to land at Candler Field, the forerunner to Atlanta International Airport.
+Passenger revenue was too sparse to solely support the airline, and the number of passengers for 1926 totaled 939.
+Initially, Florida Airways charged $60 (equivalent to about a $1,100 in 2026 dollars) for a one way ticket to fly from Miami to Jacksonville.
 In order to increase revenue, wet letters or even bricks with stamps were mailed back and forth on the airline.

-By 1926, Florida Airways sought travel to Cuba to keep solvency.
-On a business trip to negotiate rights, it was discovered that Juan Trippe had already negotiated exclusive landing rights in Cuba for Pan American Airways a year earlier.
-Florida Airways ceased operations on 9 June 1927.
-Two months later, Harold Pitcairn founder of Pitcairn Aviation won the bid for the abandoned Miami-Atlanta airmail contract.
-Pitcairn Aviation would eventually become a part of Eastern Air Transport, later a part of North American Aviation Corporation, which in turn became Eastern Airlines.
+By 1926, Florida Airways sought travel to Cuba to keep solvency, but negotiators discovered that Juan Trippe had already negotiated exclusive landing rights in Cuba for Pan American Airways in 1925.
+The airline ceased operations on 9 June 1927.
+Two months later, Harold Pitcairn founder of Pitcairn Aviation won the bid for the airline's abandoned Miami-Atlanta airmail contract.
+Pitcairn Aviation would eventually become a part of Eastern Air Transport, later a part of North American Aviation Corporation, which in turn would become Eastern Airlines.

-After Florida Airways stopped service, two Stout 2-AT's were purchased by Stout Air Services, which went on to become United Airlines.
+After Florida Airways stopped service, two of its Stout 2-AT's were purchased by Stout Air Services, which went on to become United Airlines.